 - Respond to tweets.
 Thank people who share your content.

 - Be a polite, human being.
 That’s never off-brand.

-I do offer a Twitter Audit in my services if you’d like more specific help.
+I do offer a Twitter Audit for a very low price if you’d like more specific advice for your company.